oldner/rust-light-webrtc/README.md

 ### Simple Rust WebRTC

-this is a very simple implementation of webrtc using Rust to see trade-offs of Rust language.
+this is a very simple implementation of webrtc using Rust (with its advanced concepts) to see trade-offs of Rust language and deep memory management concepts.

 just run
 ```bash